slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Pay attention to who you’re with when you feel your best.
 - Be suspicious of people who like being owed a favor.
 Especially if it is not a favor you requested.
 - Maintain old friendships.
+- Bad friends will prevent you from having good friends.

 > *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you." (...)
 "Don’t be the smartest person in the room.
 Hangout with, and learn from, people smarter than yourself.
 Even better, find smart people who will disagree with you." (...)
 "Don’t loan money to a friend unless you are ready to make it a gift."
 -- Kevin Kelly*

-> *"Bad friends will prevent you from having good friends."
--- Proverb*

 > *"Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you too can become great."
 -- Mark Twain*